Close

 Work Health and Safety Regulations 2011

-1. The worker must use or wear the equipment in accordance with any information, training or reasons instruction by the employer.
+1. The worker must use or wear the equipment in accordance with any information, training, or instructions by the employer.

 2. The worker must not intentionally misuse or damage the equipment.

-3. The worker must inform the employer of a, defect in or need to clean or decontaminate any of the equipment.
+3. The worker must inform the employer of a defect or need to clean or decontaminate any of the equipment.

 Worksafe Australia